 The ruins of Miletus are open to visitors daily, in the summer (April - October) from 8:30 am to 7:00 pm and in winter (November-March) from 8:30 am to 5:00 pm.
 The area is not fenced, but in the evening, after the guards go home, the entrance is guarded by large and not very friendly dogs that make sure that visitors quickly and efficiently depart from Miletus.

 The ticket to Miletus costs 10 TL.
 Parking at the ruins of Miletus is additionally paid.
 If you pay a visit at the end of the day, however, the fee will not be collected.

 Currently, there is virtually no possibility of reaching Miletus with public transport.
-However, you can take advantage of organized trips, known as PMD or Priene-Miletus-Didyma, during which you will be able to visit all three places in just one day.
+However, you can take advantage of organised trips, known as PMD or Priene-Miletus-Didyma, during which you will be able to visit all three places in just one day.

 By car: from the main roads of the region i.e. İzmir-Aydın highway take an exit at Germencik and go in the direction of Söke.
 There are two access roads from Söke to Miletus.
 The shorter but slower one goes through Güllübahçe (with the ruins of Priene) and Atburgazı, through the lovely area of Büyük Menderes River delta.
-The distance from Söke is 38 kilometers.
+The distance from Söke is 38 kilometres.
 Slightly longer (41 km), but faster route from Söke to Miletus leads through Sarıkemer, and in Akköy it connects with the route through Güllübahçe.

 If you choose Söke as a starting point, it is possible to make a loop using the above routes and visit Priene, Miletus, and Didyma duirng one tour.